 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to work independently.
 In PSHE and Computing lessons they learn how to keep themselves safe within a supportive environment.
 Pupils have a wide range of Extra-Curricular activities to choose from.
 Our lunchtime menu is published and includes hot and cold options and children make healthy choices.

 We encourage good manners as the basis of good behaviour.
 Pupils and all staff are polite to each other.
 Children learn that their behaviour can effect the feelings of others.
 Year 6 have the motto “Treat people as you would wish to be treated”.
 During SEAL assemblies children display their work and explain their learning.
 Art and Dance from different cultures widens our children’s experiences.
 The school also has good relationships with sports coaches and young coaches from the local high school.
 Good sporting attitudes are modelled and expected from coaches and players.
-Pupils from our specialist Speech and Language classes are valued and are integral part of our school.
-There is plenty of opportunity to work alongside visitors and local community groups in the school such as in Art Club and Football.
+There is plenty of opportunity to work alongside visitors and local community groups in the school such as in Bluecoat Art Club and Football Clubs.

 Tolerance of those of different faiths and beliefs